Variable valve timing: Cam switching

 This method uses two cam profiles, with an actuator to swap between the profiles (usually at a specific engine speed).
 Cam switching can also provide variable valve lift and variable duration, however the adjustment is discrete rather than continuous.

 The first production use of this system was Honda's VTEC system.
 VTEC changes hydraulic pressure to actuate a pin that locks the high lift, high duration rocker arm to an adjacent low lift, low duration rocker arm(s).

 Cam phasing

-Many production VVT systems are the cam phasing type, using a device known as a variator.
+Many production VVT systems are the cam phasing type, using a device known as a variator which changes the phase (Phase refers to the relative timing between the inlet and exhaust camshafts, expressed as an angular measure.) of the camshaft and valves.
 This allows continuous adjustment of the cam timing (although many early systems only used discrete adjustment), however the duration and lift cannot be adjusted.

 Oscillating cam

 These designs use an oscillating or rocking motion in a part cam lobe, which acts on a follower.
 This follower then opens and closes the valve.
 Some oscillating cam systems use a conventional cam lobe, while others use an eccentric cam lobe and a connecting rod.
 The principle is similar to steam engines, where the amount of steam entering the cylinder was regulated by the steam "cut-off" point.

 The advantage of this design is that adjustment of lift and duration is continuous.
 However, in these systems, lift is proportional to duration, so lift and duration cannot be separately adjusted.

 The BMW (valvetronic), Nissan (VVEL), and Toyota (valvematic) oscillating cam systems act on the intake valves only.